-qualified careers adviser per academic year.
-Pupils in year 11 have at least two: one in the Autumn term and a follow up in Summer 1.
 Pupils in post 16 have at least one during year 12 and at least two in year 13: one in the Autumn term and a follow up in Summer 1.
 They During their time at APS, all pupils will be encouraged to 'shine' and strive to achieve their dreams.
-In Post 16, the curriculum is organised so that pupils can choose, with support, which vocational pathway to follow thus makina learnina bespoke to individual needs and wishes.
+In Post 16, the curriculum is organised so that pupils can choose, with support, which vocational pathway to follow thus making learning bespoke to individual needs and wishes.